comettimvitor/comettimvitor/README.md

 <br>

 # Hi!
 <p>I'm Vitor from Espírito Santo, Brazil.
-At 29, I'm passionate about Java development, boxing and spending time with my family.
+I'm passionate about Java development, boxing and spending time with my family.
 I'm immersing in Java and dedicating myself to practice my skills daily.
-Tought I'm nothing but an apprentice, I'm focused to growing my knowledge to be a excellent developer!
+Tought I'm nothing but an apprentice, I'm focused to growing to be a excellent developer!
 <br>
 <br>
 <br>